 A car accident can leave you feeling sore, stiff, and uncertain about the extent of your injuries.
 But here’s the problem—many neck injuries don’t show symptoms right away.
 Even a minor crash can cause significant damage, leading to chronic pain or even long-term mobility issues.

 Studies show that nearly one million people suffer cervical spine injuries from vehicle accidents every year.
+So, how do you know if your neck pain is serious?
+Let’s break it down.

 Warning Signs of a Neck Injury